qirh/sala/README.md

 	* Remove navbar and condense everything in one page, look here for inspiration: http://aaron.kumavis.me/ https://thomasbroadley.com/
+	* Add "Technologies used" section to each project
 	* Add photo
 	* Should all css files be local?
 	* Spanish